alpacaaa/elm-to-purescript-cheatsheet/README.md

 It's possible to get a pretty solid Elmish architecture in Purescript today!
 The library I like the most is [purescript-spork](https://github.com/natefaubion/purescript-spork).
 You should take a look at the examples (ported from https://guide.elm-lang.org/) and see for yourself.

 Samples applications are available in the [elm-architecture](elm-architecture) folder of this repo.

+Of course, you also have the freedom to use a component-based architecture such as [halogen](https://github.com/purescript-halogen/purescript-halogen) or [react-basic-hooks](https://github.com/spicydonuts/purescript-react-basic-hooks).